BUY FROM THE WORLD'S FAVOURITE ONLINE CANNABIS SEEDS STORE | 01323 406230

 The law came into effect on 1 April 2013 and since then medical use of cannabis has been legal and regulated in the Czech Republic.
 The law allows for 180 g of dry matter per month, as prescribed by specialised physicians, and can be obtained using an electronic prescription form.

-The use, possession, sale, cultivation, and transportation of cannabis is illegal under federal law in the United States.
-However, the federal government has articulated that if a state passes a law to decriminalise cannabis for recreational or medical use it can do so, under the condition that a regulation system for cannabis is in place.
+The use, possession, sale, cultivation, and transportation of Marijuana is illegal under federal law in the United States.
+However, the federal government has articulated that if a state passes a law to decriminalise Marijuana for recreational or medical use it can do so, under the condition that a regulation system for Marijuana is in place.

 Individual state laws do not always conform to the federal standard.
 State-level proposals for the rescheduling of cannabis have met with mixed success.
 As of November 9th 2016, the use of both recreational and medicinal marijuana has been legalised in the states of Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington.